-Following the pre-application screening, PIs and Initiating PIs will be notified as to whether or not they are invited to submit applications; however, they will not receive feedback (e.g., a critique of strengths and weaknesses) on their pre-application.
-The estimated timeframe for notification of invitation to submit an application is indicated in Section I, Overview of the Funding Opportunity.
-Invitations to submit a full application are based on the Pre-Application Screening Criteria listed above.
+Following the pre-application screening, PIs and Initiating PIs will be notified as to whether they are invited to submit full applications.
+The estimated date when PIs can expect to receive notification of an invitation to submit a full application is indicated in Section I, Overview of the Funding Opportunity.
+No feedback (e.g., a critique of the pre-application's strengths and

 II.D.2.b.
-Step 2: Full Application Submission Content
+Step 2: Full Application Submission